-> to Japanese Pages
+> to Japanese Pages1.
+Summary

 In past postings, I introduced the use case of file system using GlusterFS as the theme of distributed fault tolerant system.
 In this post I would like to introduce a distributed fault tolerant memory cache system using GlusterFS and tmpfs.
-For the meaning of each keyword, please refer to the following. * Distributed Fault Tolerant Computer System * GlusterFS * tmpfs * Fault Tolerant * Cache Memory
+For the meaning of each keyword, please refer to the following. * Distributed Fault Tolerant Computer System * GlusterFS * tmpfs * Fault Tolerant * Cache Memory3.
+Environment

-* CentOS-7
+* CentOS-7 * GlusterFS-4.1.5 * tmpfs

 4. Architecture